Claimed moons of Earth: 2016

-On 8 February 2016 an object ~0.5 meter in diameter was discovered orbiting Earth with a period of 5 days and given the temporary designation XC83E0D, and most likely lost.
+On 8 February 2016, an object, ~0.5 meter in diameter, was discovered orbiting Earth with a period of 5 days and given the temporary designation XC83E0D, and most likely lost.
 The object was later identified as the lost artificial satellite SR-11A, or possibly its companion SR-11B, which were launched in 1976 and lost in 1979.

 On 8 April 2016, an object, given the temporary designation S509356, was discovered with an orbital period of 3.58 days.
-Although it has the typical area-to-mass ratio (m2/kg) of satellites, it has a color typical of S-type asteroids.
+Although it has the typical area-to-mass ratio (m2/kg) of artificial satellites, it has a color typical of S-type asteroids.
 It was later identified as the Yuanzheng-1 stage from the launch of Chinese navigation satellites.

 2017

 On 8 December 2017, the object YX205B9 was discovered with an orbital period of 21 days, on an eccentric orbit taking it from slightly beyond the geocentric satellite ring to almost twice the distance of the Moon.
 It was later identified as the booster stage from the Chang'e 2 mission.